Isenberg School of Management: Undergraduate level

 In 2024, U.S. News & World Report ranked undergraduate program 47th in the United States. and 29th among public universities.

 Graduate level

 At the MBA level, in 2020 and 2023 U.S. News & World Report ranked Isenberg 53rd overall, and ranked its online MBA program 28th.
 Financial Times has ranked its online MBA program at 3rd worldwide and 1st in the United States for the years 2017, 2018, 2019, and 2020.
 In 2023, Financial Times has ranked its online MBA program at 5th worldwide and 2nd in the United States.

 Individual departments

 In 2019, Public Accounting Report’s Annual Professors Survey has ranked the college under top 30 for undergraduate, graduate, and Ph.D. accounting programs.

 In 2022, the McCormack Department of Sport Management has been ranked #1 graduate-level global sports management program for the fourth time in the world by SportBusiness International.
 In 2014, Forbes called the sports management department "a world-wide leader in its field".

-The school's Hospitality & Tourism Management Department was ranked #25 in the world in 2023 by CEOWORLD magazine.